“Drama is life with the dull bits cut out.”

 There are four main productions each year ranging from the classics to modern plays.
 Some productions are open to all girls and others are cast with girls from particular year groups.
-On alternate years the main school production is a piece of musical theatre and girls also have the opportunity to join Cameo, our musical theatre group.
+On alternate years, the main school production is a piece of musical theatre.
 The technical crew is staffed by girls under the guidance of the Theatre Technical Manager, and girls can learn how to operate state-of-the-art sound and lighting equipment.

 There is an annual Open-air Shakespeare production performed and directed by girls in the Lower Sixth.
 For the youngest girls there is a very popular Drama Club, which also stages an annual production.

 The girls work with a visiting director in order to rehearse and perform a main school production.
 The work focuses on developing key skills in collaboration, movement and voice.

 The GCSE syllabus is largely practical.
 It includes acting, improvisation, lighting, sound, set and costume design.